 Even in one of the most romantic countries in the world, pronouncing Je t'aime may sound difficult.
-If you love a French man/woman don’t be upset if you do not hear those romantic words as often as you would like to.
-But if he/she takes you to the Le Mur des Je T'aime, it is like he/she has said it.
-The Wall of I love you is an artwork by French artist Frédéric Baron, and it is a huge wall of 10 metres by 4 in which you can find Je t’aime written in more than 300 languages in the world.
+If you love someone born in France, don’t be upset if you do not hear those romantic words as often as you would like to.
+But if they take you to Le Mur des Je T'aime, it is like they have said it.
+The Wall of I love you is an artwork by French artist Frédéric Baron, and it is a massive wall of 10 metres by 4 in which you can find Je t’aime written in more than 300 languages in the world.

-In Spain, te quiero means I want you, I desire you, or I feel affection for you.
-This expression is far more used by Spanish women and men than Te amo, which expresses a romantic and sensual love.
+In Spain, Te quiero means I want you, I desire you, or I feel affection for you.
+Spanish people use this expression more than Te amo, which expresses romantic and sensual love instead.

-Speaking about the Czech Republic, we do not know about scientific surveys indicating how Czech behave when they are in love, we do not know if they easily say I love you or they prefer to keep silent.
-Or maybe they just sleep together: “Making love with a woman and sleeping with a woman are two separate passions, not merely different but opposite.
+Speaking about the Czech Republic, we are not aware if some scientific surveys indicate how Czech behave when they are in love.
+We don't even know if they easily say Milují tě, or they prefer to keep silent.
+But we do know though what Milan Kundera (Czech author) wrote in his novel The Unbearable Lightness of Being about love: “Making love with a woman and sleeping with a woman are two separate passions, not merely different but opposite.
 Love does not make itself felt in the desire for copulation (a desire that extends to an infinite number of women) but in the desire for shared sleep (a desire limited to one woman).”
-The Unbearable Lightness of Being by Milan Kundera

-In Turkey, such as in Italy and in many other countries around the world, Valentine’s Day is not about friendship, but it is exclusively about love between sweethearts, husbands and wives, lovers.
-Seni seviyorum literally translated in English is I’m loving you… it sounds like: I’m loving you now, tomorrow I have no idea.
+In Turkey, but also in Italy and in many other countries around the world, Valentine’s Day is not about friendship, but it is exclusively about love between sweethearts, husbands and wives, lovers.
+Seni seviyorum literally translated into English is not I love you but I’m loving you.
+It sounds like: I’m loving you now, but tomorrow I have no idea.

-In Poland there is a high level of romance, but men and women are very shy in expressing their feelings.
-They won’t pronounce so many Kocham cię, but they will keep locking love padlocks on the bridges railing and throwing the keys into the river.
+In Poland, there is a high level of romance, but people are very shy in expressing their feelings.
+That's why they won’t pronounce so many times Kocham cię, but they will keep locking love padlocks on the bridges railing and throwing the keys into the river for eternal love.

 In Germany, Valentine’s Day is all about love and not friendship: love between a man and a woman; a man and a man; a woman and a woman.
 According to a recent British survey, Germany is one of the best country to find love if you are an expat.
 That’s because Germans speak many foreign languages, so it is easier to get in touch with locals and... fall in love.

-Apparently Dutch men and Dutch women are not very romantic.
-What we know instead is that in Holland (and in all the others Scandinavian countries) respect and parity of the sexes are far more important than chocolates and flowers once a year.
-We agree.
+Apparently, the Dutch are not very romantic, and don't say Ik hou van jou very often.
+But we don't mind: in Holland, respect and parity of the sexes are far more important than chocolates and flowers once a year.

-In Finland, you shouldn’t even think of buying presents for your loved one on Valentine’s Day: the celebration is about friendship, not love.
-Enjoy the day with all your dearest friends.
+Minä rakastan sinua are not words people pronounce on Valentine's Day in Finland.
+Actually, they don't even think of buying presents for their loved one on this day: the celebration is about friendship, not love.
+On Valentine's Day, people enjoy the day with all their dearest friends.